 This station was ruled out in stage 2 of the New Stations Study because of the challenges delivering a half hourly service to this station and the limited access to the station site.

-In addition, there are a number of proposed railway lines.
+In addition, there are a number of proposed railway lines for reopening.